A.B., New York University (1948)

 Ph.D., Columbia University (1962)

 His interest in philosophy of literature and literary theory can be seen in a number of essays on the theme of Modernism and Morality.
 These include three essays published in New Literary History: “Modernism and the Emancipation of Literature from Morality: Teleology and Vocation in Proust, Joyce, and Ford Maddox Ford,” “The Historical Novel as the Denial of History: From Nestor via the Vico Road to the Commodius Vicus of Recirculation,” and “The Uses of the Philosophy of G.E.
 Moore in the Works of E.M.
 Forster.”
-His current course in this area is “Philosophy of Literature.”
+He taught the course “Philosophy of Literature.”

 Political Philosophy; Ethical Theory